aptech/docs/docs/CR-h5writeAttribute.rst

 ::

-    //Create an HDF5 dataset with room for 100 observations of 4 variables call h5create("commodities.h5", "/energy", 100 | 4);
+    // Create an HDF5 dataset with room for 100 observations of 4 variables
+    call h5create("commodities.h5", "/energy", 100 | 4);

-    //Variable names for the dataset
+    // Variable names for the dataset
     attr = "Crude Oil"$|"Gasoline"$|"Heating Oil"$|"Diesel";

-    //Define a name of the attributes
-    attr_name = "headers";
+    // Define a name of the attributes attr_name = "headers";

-    //Write attributes to a HDF5 file
-    call h5writeAttribute("commodities.h5", "/energy", attr_name, attr);
+    // Write attributes to a HDF5 file call h5writeAttribute("commodities.h5", "/energy", attr_name, attr);

-    //Read attributes from a HDF5 file
-    attr_read = h5readAttribute("commodities.h5", "/energy", attr_name);
+    // Read attributes from a HDF5 file attr_read = h5readAttribute("commodities.h5", "/energy", attr_name);

 a: Add data and calculate descriptive statistics